Acts 14

 People in this chapter

-1And it came to pass in Iconium, that they went both together into the synagogue of the Jews, and spake so that a great multitude both of the Jews and also of the Greeks believed.
+1And it came to pass in Iconium, that they went both together into the synagogue of the Jews, and so spake, that a great multitude both of the Jews and also of the Greeks believed.
 2But the unbelieving Jews stirred up the Gentiles, and made their minds evil affected against the brethren.
 3Long time therefore abode they speaking boldly in the Lord, which gave testimony unto the word of his grace, and granted signs and wonders to be done by their hands.
 4But the multitude of the city was divided: and part held with the Jews, and part with the apostles.
-5And when there was an assault made both of the Gentiles, and also of the Jews with their rulers, to use them despitefully, and to stone them, 6They were aware of it, and fled unto Lystra and Derbe, cities of Lycaonia[res:ascsa-lystra-lycaonia], and unto the region that lieth round about: 7And there they preached the gospel.

 But not everyone.
 The unbelieving Jews - those who refuse the testimony - stir up opposition.
 Notice the word: they make the Gentiles' minds “evil affected.”
 Unbelief is contagious.
 One refusal kindles others.
 What begins as one group's “no” becomes a city's hostility.
 This is the power of narrative in opposition: whoever controls the story controls the crowd.

-Paul and Barnabas do not retreat into private prayer.
-They stay in Iconium and speak boldly.
-And the Lord gives them signs and wonders.
+Paul and Barnabas stay in Iconium and speak boldly.
+The Lord gives them signs and wonders.
 The word semeion means a sign - something that points beyond itself, that shows God's hand at work.
-Miracles are not the endpoint; they are the signal.
-They are God saying: This message is from me.
+Miracles are the signal, God saying: This message is from me.

 The opposition escalates.
 It is not just debate now; it is violence.
 The rulers - the civic leadership - join the effort to stone them.
 At this moment, Paul and Barnabas make a crucial decision: they do not stand and resist.
 They flee.
 Martyrdom has its time.
 But so does prudence.
 They escape to Lystra and Derbe.